Note

 -

-Free field, if the mapping is set
+Free field if mapping is set

 -